 Master of Public Administration (M.P.A.)

-Typically the M.P.A. program brings in 20 – 30 students per year (see graduation rates).
-Classes are held in-person on campus with the vast majority held in the evening; no online program is currently offered.
+Typically the M.P.A. program brings in 20 to 30 students per year (see graduation rates).
+Courses are offered through a variety of in-person and virtual options, with a vast majority held in the evenings.
 Our faculty are committed to excellence in both teaching and research.

 The mission of the M.P.A. program at Wayne State University is to provide the highest quality graduate education to students committed to public service.
 The program provides an academically rigorous curriculum relevant to public and nonprofit policy and management.
 The program serves academically capable pre-service and in-service students and is an integral part of a major urban research university improving local and global communities.